DataFire/Integrations/integrations/generated/google_sheets/README.md

 ### EmbeddedObjectPosition
 * EmbeddedObjectPosition `object`: The position of an embedded object such as a chart.
-  * newSheet `boolean`: If true, the embedded object will be put on a new sheet whose ID
+  * newSheet `boolean`: If true, the embedded object is put on a new sheet whose ID
   * overlayPosition [OverlayPosition](#overlayposition)
   * sheetId `integer`: The sheet this is on.
 Set only if the embedded object